-1. Adjusted EBTIDA generated from October 1, 2008 to June 30, 2020.
+1. Adjusted ÉBTIDA generated from October 1, 2008 to September 30, 2020.
 This reflects the change in accounting policy to capitalize stripping from January 1, 2013.
 Waste rock stripping costs incurred in the production phase of a surface mine are recorded as capitalized production stripping costs within property, plant and equipment when it is probable that the stripping activity will improve access to the orebody when the component of the orebody or pit to which access has been improved can be identified, and when the costs relating to the stripping activity can be measured reliably.
 When the actual waste-to-ore stripping ratio in a period is greater than the expected life-of-component waste-to-ore stripping ratio for that component, the excess is recorded as capitalized production stripping costs.
-Adjusted EBITDA is a non-GAAP Financial measure.
-See "Non-GAAP Financial Measures" slides and "Use of Non-GAAP Financial Measures" section of the Q2 2020 news release for further information.
+Adjusted EBITDA is a non-GAAP financial measure.
+See "Non-GAAP Financial Measures" sildes.